meridianlabs-ai/inspect_viz/README.md

 yarn dev-sourcemap
 ```

-To build the docs locally and view them in your browser, intall the optional doc dependencies and run `quarto preview`.
+To build the docs locally and view them in your browser, install the optional doc dependencies and run `quarto preview`.

 ```sh
 pip install -e ".[doc]"